-There are real estate acquisition obstacles to be navigated, including equity and debt financing, environmental issues, historic preservation issues, zoning issues, affordable housing issues, construction and property management contracts, and “soft trade” agreements that include the architect, mechanical, electrical and plumbing engineers, and so forth.
+There are real estate acquisition obstacles to be navigated, including equity and debt financing, environmental issues, historic preservation issues, zoning issues, construction and property management contracts, and “soft trade” agreements that include the architect, mechanical, electrical and plumbing engineers, and so forth.

 Operating agreements with your equity partner and debt lender need to be negotiated and finalized.
 All of these decision points have to be meticulously addressed before putting a shovel in the ground.
 Then, construction begins.
 Perhaps six to eighteen months later, assuming no unforeseen circumstances, a new project is delivered and ready for occupancy.

 What could go WRONG: